couchbaselabs/node-ottoman/vuepress/guides/schema.md

 });
 ```

-For more information about options, please [review the types](/guides/schema.html#allowed-schematypes-are)
+For more information about options, please [review the types](/guides/schema.html#allowed-schematypes)

-Each key in our code `blogSchema` defines a property in our documents which will be cast to its associated [SchemaType](#allowed-schematypes-are).
+Each key in our code `blogSchema` defines a property in our documents which will be cast to its associated [SchemaType](#allowed-schematypes).
 For example, we've defined a property `title` that will be cast to the [String](/classes/stringtype.html) SchemaType and property `date` which will be cast to a [Date](/classes/datetype.html) SchemaType.

 Please note above that if a property only requires a type, it can be specified using a shorthand notation (contrast the `title` property above with the `date` property).

 Keys may also be assigned to nested objects containing further key/type definitions like the `meta` property above.
-This will happen whenever a key's value is a POJO that lacks a bonafide-type property.
+This will happen whenever a key's value is a POJO that lacks a bona fide `type` property.
 In these cases, only the leaves in a tree are given actual paths in the schema (like `meta.votes` and `meta.favs` above), and the branches do not have actual paths.
-The meta above cannot have its own validation as a side-effect of this.
+The `meta` above cannot have its own validation as a side-effect of this.
 If validation is needed up the tree, a path needs to be created up the tree.

 ## Allowed SchemaTypes